adelazalewski/web-module-challenge-scope-and-closure/README.md

 c.
 What is the lexical scope of `newRoll`?
-A: lexical scope = a function has access to a variable that is defined in its calling context. so newRoll has a local scope/ local lexical scope.
+A: lexical scope = a function has access to a variable that is defined in its calling context. so newRoll has a local scope/ is in the local execution contex of that function

 ### Task 2c - Exit Ticket